WiFi is a practical thing. However, for it to work properly, you should not fall for these misconceptions.

 4.)
 WiFi-routers are all the same

-WiFi-routers can be found in every household today.
-A small box that is connected to the telephone socket and provides WiFi via a built-in antenna.
-Electronics stores often offer WiFi routers for less than 30 euros.
-However, as everywhere else, there are major differences in quality.
-On the one hand, there are differences in the technology used to transmit the WiFi signal, which directly affects the stability of the signal.
-Secondly, every WiFi router contains a small computer, and its processing power determines how many simultaneous users it can serve.
+WiFi Routers can be found in every household today.
+A small box that is connected to the telephone socket and has a built-in antenna WiFi Electronics stores offer WiFi -Router often costs less than 30 EUR.
+But as everywhere, there are big differences in quality.
+Firstly, there are differences in the technology used, which WiFi signal, which directly affects the stability of the signal.

 Simple devices for home use are often very weak because they only have to serve very few users.

-However, if devices of this type are used to supply larger groups of users, e.g. at events, the performance limit is quickly reached and connections are interrupted because the devices are simply not designed for this purpose.
+However, if devices of this type are used to supply larger user groups, for example at events, the performance limit is quickly reached and connections are interrupted because the devices are simply not designed for this purpose.

 For use in the public or commercial sector, there is therefore special, powerful hardware that has sufficient performance to supply even hundreds or thousands of users with WiFi .